 For a person driving with a blood alcohol content of .08% or above, they will face DWI charges.
 This is a misdemeanor crime.

-- First Offense: The fines will be between $500 and $1,000, a surcharge of $395 if you are in City Court, or $400 if you are in a Town or Village Court.
-One could also face possible jail time up to one year, or either two to three years probation.
-A license suspension for a minimum of six months will also be imposed along with the installation of an ignition interlock device for a minimum of six months on any motor vehicle that they own or may operate.
+First Offense: The fines will be between $500 and $1,000, a surcharge of $395 if you are in City Court, or $400 if you are in a Town or Village Court.
+One could also face possible jail time up to 364 days, or either two to three years probation.
+A license revocation for a minimum of six months will also be imposed along with the installation of an ignition interlock device for a minimum of six months on any motor vehicle that they own or may operate.
 On top of these penalties, a driver will be required to pay a responsibility assessment fee of $250 for three consecutive years to the Department of Motor Vehicles.

-- Second Offense (within 10 years): A defendant will be required to pay fines between $500 and $1,000 and will face up to four years in jail.
-A license suspension for at least one year will also be imposed.
+Second Offense (within 10 years): A defendant will be required to pay fines between $1,000 and $5,000 and will face up to four years in state prison.
+A license revocation for at least one year will also be imposed.

-- Third and Subsequent Offenses (within 10 years): The fines for a third or subsequent offense nearly double, as they're between $2,000 and $10,000.
-The jail sentence is lengthened to a maximum of seven years in jail and a license suspension for at least one year.
+Third and Subsequent Offenses (within 10 years): The fines for a third or subsequent offense nearly double, as they're between $2,000 and $10,000.
+The prison sentence is lengthened to a maximum of seven years and a license revocation for at least one year.

 Driving while your ability to do so is impaired by alcohol is a lesser version of DWI, for individuals who have a blood alcohol content between .05% and .07%.
 This is a traffic infraction and not a crime.

-- Second Offense: The enhanced penalties for a second DWAI include up to 30 days in jail, fines between $500 and $750, and at least a six-month license revocation.
+Second Offense: The enhanced penalties for a second DWAI within 5 years of the first offense include up to 30 days in jail, fines between $500 and $750, and at least a six-month license revocation.

-Driving while ability impaired by drugs carries the same penalties as a DWI first offense alcohol conviction; however, the mandatory surcharge is $370 if the case is in a City Court or $375 if it is in a Town or Village Court.
+Driving while ability impaired by drugs carries the same penalties as a DWI first offense alcohol conviction.
 There is no requirement to install an ignition interlock device on any motor vehicle that you own or may operate.

 Commercial drivers can also be charged with DWI or DWAI; however, the difference is that the BAC level is lower than what is required for regular drivers.
 It is against the law for a CDL operator to have a BAC of .04% or above.
 The penalties are more severe for a holder of a CDL.
 If convicted of even DWAI the person's CDL will be revoked for a minimum of one year.